siratee377/Weather-Forecast-App/README.md

 * Kotlin Coroutines and Flow

 ## Instruction
-Make sure to put your OpenWeatherMap API key to parameter "API_KEY" at utils/Constant file.
+Make sure to put your OpenWeatherMap API key to parameter "API_KEY" at Constant.kt inside "utils" folder .